 Chamber Singers gives experience in preparation and performance of recognized and new choral works as well as masterworks of Western music written for small choral ensembles.
-May be repeated once for credit.
+May be repeated for up to four units of credit.
 Concurrent Requisite: MUS 580.

-New Song (1) MUS 564
+MUS 564 New Song (1)